 How Do You Go Back to Keto After Cheating?

 There is no quick fix to get back into ketosis quickly after cheat days.
 You just simply start again like you were on day one.

 In short, just get back on track as soon as possible.

 If you have had a carby meal, just make sure your next one is keto, and that you continue as usual.

-Do not use an accidental slip-up serve as an excuse to gorge on all the carb-heavy foods that you haven’t had while doing keto.
-Thinking “well, I had a cookie, I might as well get some ice-cream now, and a muffin” is very counterproductive.
+Do not use an accidental slip-up as an excuse to gorge on all the carb-heavy foods that you haven’t had while doing keto.
+Thinking, “Well, I had a cookie.
+I might as well get some ice-cream now or a muffin,” is very counterproductive.